Brainchip-Inc/akida_examples/doc/user_guide/akida_models.rst

          -a ALPHA, --alpha ALPHA
                               The width of the model, by default 1.0.

-Current available models for creation are:
+The models currently available for creation are:

  * vgg_utk_face
  * convtiny_dvs_handy